spinningtopsofdoom/madison-meetup-datomic-demo/meetup/query-everything/01-query-everything.md

 !SLIDE

-You can also get of attributes with the same pattern
+## You can also get all attributes of an entity

     @@@clojure
     ;; Gets the all attributes and values for entity with id of 12